How to Become a Speech Therapist in South Carolina

 Step 1.
 Earn a Speech Therapist Degree: Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

-The Board requires candidates for SLP licensure to hold a master’s degree at minimum in speech-language pathology or communication sciences and disorders from a university accredited by the American Speech-Language Hearing Association Council on Academic Accreditation (CAA).
+The Board requires candidates for SLP licensure in South Carolina to earn a master’s degree in speech-language pathology that’s been accredited by the American Speech-Language Hearing Association Council on Academic Accreditation (CAA).
+South Carolina is home to five CAA-accredited SLP master’s degrees, but you may also choose from many online accredited programs.

 Undergraduate Requirements

 Many graduate programs do not require incoming students to have a bachelor’s degree in speech-language pathology or communicate sciences and disorders.
-If you hold a bachelor’s degree in another field, you would be given the opportunity to take prerequisite courses online at the beginning of your program to give you the proper foundation for graduate work in the SLP field of study.
+If you hold a bachelor’s degree in another field, you can take prerequisite courses online at the beginning of your program to give you the proper foundation for graduate work in the SLP field of study.

 Undergraduate requirements that must be met before going on to graduate courses often include 14-18 credits in: